zemiguel20/AirRaceGame/Documentation/Player/plane_movement.md

 List of plane properties:
 - Max acceleration
-- Roll force multiplier
-- Pitch force multiplier
-- Yaw force multiplier
+- torque multiplier
 - Stall angle
 - Max lift coefficient
 - Min drag coefficient
 - Max drag coefficient
-- Wing area

-Thrust force will be defined by `Force = mass * max acceleration * throttle percentage`, which is applied directly on the plane´s forward direction.
+Thrust force will be defined by `Force = plane mass * max acceleration * throttle percentage`, which is applied directly on the plane´s forward direction.
 The throttle percentage is changed with input by AirplaneController, which passes this percentage to AirplanePhysics when forces are updated.